LobsterChampage/ada-2021-project-madagascar/README.md

 -   all-Elon Musk-quotes.csv.bz2 (all of Elon’s Quotes)
 -   high-prob-Elon Musk-quotes.csv.bz2 (0.7+ probability)
 -   org-lg-Elon Musk.csv.bz2 (dataset with organisations linked to quotes)

-## Questions for TA

-Is our statistical analysis (step 4 and 5) feasible and sufficient?

-Is the idea of our project too broad or too narrow?